open-traffic-generator/ixia-c/notes.md

     ```gNMI
         ports/port[name=*]/state/last-change
     ```
+    Note: Please update kne to latest if the setup is upgraded to this build , otherwise gnmi failures might be seen while fetching port metrics.

 ### Bug Fix(s)
 * <b><i>Ixia-C & UHD400</i></b>:  Issue is fixed where DHCPv6 was intermittently crashing on stop.